BlvckBytes/ConfigurableEmotions/README.md

     # Whether this emotion can be executed with all online players as a target
     supportsAll: false

+    # Whether broadcast-messages as defined on this emotion will be sent to the console as well
+    broadcastToConsole: false

     # The sound played to the executor at execution; delete key to play no sound
     soundSender: '...'